ptomato/talks/jsnation2024/README.md

 ```

 <!--
-On the other hand, there are these from() methods, which are high-level and accept many more kinds of data.
-In particular, they are more readable, either for someone else who's reading your code, or for you who's re-reading it later.
+On the other hand, there are these factory methods named from(), which are high-level and accept many more kinds of data.
+In particular, they are often more readable.
 In most cases I'd recommend using from() to create a Temporal object.
 -->

 ---

-# Comparison
+# HOW DO I?
+Comparison

 - `equals()` lets you know whether two Temporal objects of the same type are exactly equal
 - `Temporal.{type}.compare(obj1, obj2)` is for sorting and ordering